 When You Have a Stud

 There will always be a stud in a corner and next to an outlet.
 Use those to guide you to find a stud in the center of the wall.
 Simply measure from the corner outward and mark each 16-inch increment.
-You can also use a stud finder to locate the wood in your wall.
+Since studs aren’t always spaced properly, it is truly best to use a stud finder to locate the wood in your wall.
+Residential stud finders are fairly inexpensive.
+Don’t go buying yourself an industrial deep-scanning stud finder for $100 when you can purchase one that seeks studs that are shallow, instead.

 Once you find the stud, get out your power drill.
 Use the drill bit to slowly create a hole in the spot you marked.
+Gently apply some pressure while you are drilling to know when you have hit the stud.
+Trust us, you will know.
+Keep your drill on a low speed, and make sure to choose the right bit for the job.
+A large bit shouldn’t be used when drilling into a stud, since the stud is strong enough to support the weight of your hanging items without special hardware.
 Insert the drill and pull it out slowly once you’ve made your hole into the stud.

 When You Don’t Have a Stud